rightjs/rightjs-docs/docs/en/docs/util/observer.md

 ## Shortcuts

-The `Observer` unit provides the ability to generate elegant shortcut methods to wire and fire events your observer is supposed to handle.
+The `Observer` unit provides the ability to generate elegant shortcut methods to process events your observer is supposed to handle.
 To do so, you need to specify an instance or class level attribute `EVENTS` in your class.
-RightJS will watch the name and if found, will try to generate the shortcuts automatically.
+RightJS will watch the name and if found, will generate the shortcuts automatically.

     var Klass = new Class(Observer, {
       EVENTS: $w('start stop')